mengqlTHU/OutletDetector/README.md

 ![example](video.gif)

-This is an example of training a boosted cascade of weak classifiers for electric outlet detection using OpenCV.
+This is an example of training a boosted cascade of weak classifiers for electrical outlet detection using OpenCV.
-The official document is [here](https://docs.opencv.org/master/dc/d88/tutorial_traincascade.html).
+The official document is [here](https://docs.opencv.org/master/dc/d88/tutorial_traincascade.html){target="_blank"}.

 ## Requirements
 * OpenCV=3.2.0 (OpenCV 4.x has removed cascade trainer applications.
 I also tried OpenCV 3.4.0, however, the result is not as good as that of 3.2.0. )